DFA Rugby World Cup 2019

 If you have an Irish passport, you can enter Japan as a visitor for up to 90 days without a visa.
 You may need to provide evidence of a return or onward ticket, and your passport must be valid for the proposed duration of your stay.

 If your passport is lost or stolen, you should report it at a police station and ensure that you receive a police report.
+We recommend you have in your possession a copy of your passport with you just in case.
 More information on entry and immigration procedures is available on our travel advice page.

 Talk to our embassy